ualibraries/debian-php-fpm/README.md

-# fpm-filesender
+# debian-php-fpm
-debian9 (stetch) based php-fpm with filsender 2.0 installed
+debian9 (stretch) with native php-fpm, php-mysqlnd, and ssmtp packages used.